KSDaemon/wampy.js/README.md

   by the _Callee_ to the _Dealer_
   * **argsDict**: optional hash-table containing the original error payload dictionary as returned by the _Callee_ to the _Dealer_

+**Important note on progressive call results**:

+For getting a progressive call results you need to specify `progress_callback` in `advancedOptions`.
+This callback will be fired on every intermediate result. **But** the last one result or error will be processed on promise returned from the `.call()`.
+That means that final call result will be received by call promise `resolve` handler.

 ```javascript
 let result = await ws.call('server.time');